Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Sunset in Menorca| ©Chris Combe

 However, it is important to keep in mind that the weather is quite unstable during this time, so be prepared for some cold days or the occasional rain.
-So don't forget to pack a coat or a raincoat in your suitcase.
+So it does not hurt to pack a coat or a raincoat in your suitcase.

 Prices in Menorca during April